-Do students have to participate in all Collegiate Pursuits programs to be part of these shows?
+Do students have to participate in all Collegiate Pursuits programs or be a member of Pursuits to be part of these shows?

 No. Students audition for each show individually.

-How does the “No Tolerance Drop” policy for Collegiate Pursuits work?
+How does the “No Tolerance Drop” policy work?

 Why don’t you cast every actor who auditions?

-As the rehearsal and performance process for Pursuits productions are more advanced and rigorous, our artistic team and committee believes that the shows should be reserved for only those who are ready and right for the particular show.
-If you are not cast, you will be offered free in person post audition feedback and will be specifically recommended for other shows throughout NTPA.
+As the processes for Pursuits productions are more advanced and rigorous, our artistic team and committee believes that the shows should be reserved for only those who are ready and right for the particular show.
+If you are not cast, you will be offered live post audition feedback and will be specifically recommended for other shows throughout NTPA.

 Why is the tuition more expensive than standard NTPA shows?

 Pursuits productions have smaller casts, larger artistic teams, larger production budgets and more rehearsal time thus requiring higher tuition.
+Due to these extra expenses, we are unable to offer discounts on these shows including, but not limited to membership discounts or new student discounts.
 Scholarships are available on a rolling basis when funding is available.
 Families may pay in full at the time of registration or choose to pay in 3 monthly installments.

 Are costumes provided?

-Following each audition/callback process and after the closing of each show an email will go out with signups for 10-15 minute feedback sessions.
-These will be free and private, only consisting of the student and the directing team.
+Following each audition/callback process and after the closing of each show an email will go out with signups for 10 minute feedback sessions.
+These will be private, only consisting of the student and the directing team.
 In these positive and constructive meetings, we will give feedback on where they should grow, where they succeed, and what goals they have for the future.

 What is special/different about the rehearsal process?
 How expanded is the rehearsal time?